-First, skin the salmon (or have the fish guy do it for you).
-Next turn the salmon bottom side up and slice out any dark purple flesh.
-This is the blood line and it can be strong for some people.
+For help skinning salmon filets see these photos.
+Next, turn the salmon rounded side down and slice out any dark purple flesh.
+This is the blood line and it can be strong tasting.
 If that doesn't bother you, skip this step.
-For how to, see the photos in this post.

-To make this easy, I went with frozen organic raspberries for the sauce.
-Many recipes start with raspberry jam, but jam is so high in added sugar.
-And since we are not jam eaters, the jar would get thrown out eventually.
-Too much waste.
-Plus frozen raspberries are always in my freezer, ready for smoothies and sauces.
+To make the raspberry sauce, use frozen raspberries.
+Some recipes start with raspberry jam, but jam is high in added sugar.
+We are not jam eaters and the jar would get thrown out.
+Frozen raspberries are always in my freezer, ready for smoothies and sauces.

-Thaw raspberries overnight in the refrigerator or in a glass bowl in the microwave using 50% power for a couple of minutes.
+Thaw raspberries overnight in the refrigerator or in a covered glass bowl in the microwave using 50% power for a couple of minutes.
+Alternatively submerge the unopened bag in a bowl of water until thawed.
 You want the raspberries totally thawed and soft.
 Pour the soft raspberries into a food processor or blender and puree.

 Next, place the pureed berries into a fine sieve over a medium bowl.
-With a small ladle friend the seeds out of the berries using circular motions in the sieve.
+With a small ladle push the seeds out of the berries using circular motions.
 The bowl catches the beautiful seedless puree.
-Add the pureed to a small pan, then add the rest of the sauce ingredients and simmer until thickened, about 7-9 minutes.
+Add the pureed to a small pan, then add the rest of the sauce ingredients and simmer until thickened, about 7 minutes.
 Keep sauce warm until the salmon is ready, or make it ahead of time and refrigerate covered for up to 4 days.

-Get your greens in with a tossed green salad.
-If you want to keep going with the raspberry theme, make a raspberry vinaigrette with raspberry vinegar and olive oil.
+Make a tossed green salad.
+To keep going with the raspberry theme, make a raspberry vinaigrette with raspberry vinegar and olive oil.
 Add drained artichoke hearts and a little goat cheese if you enjoy dairy.
 Some toasted walnuts are good too.

-For veggies, serve with either baby green beans or roast asparagus as both take just a few minutes to cook.
-If you need help with timing, see these recipes links: quick and easy green beans or how to roast asparagus.
+For veggies, serve with either baby green beans or roast asparagus.
+If you need a recipe, see these links: quick and easy green beans or how to roast asparagus.